istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

 definition (CRD) that includes all access control specification instead of looking at multiple different CRDs.

-* Make policy semantics more flexible without introducing much complexity.
+* Support more use cases without introducing much complexity.
 For example, allow the policy to be applied on Ingress/Egress gateway to enforce access control for traffic entering/exiting the mesh.

 ## `AuthorizationPolicy`